Family and Friends/Connected Persons Policy and Placement Procedure (Including Regulation 24 Placements)

 Before any child can be looked after, a Child and Family Assessment must be completed.
-Agreement must be sought from the Hertfordshire Access to Resources Panel (HARP) (see Hertfordshire Access to Resources Panel (H.A.R.P) and Delegated Authority for Resource Agreement Procedure) or a Head of Service, before the child becomes looked after or as soon as possible.
+Agreement must be sought from the Hertfordshire Access to Resources Panel (HARP) (see East and West Practice and Resources Panel Procedure) or a Head of Service, before the child becomes looked after or as soon as possible.
 Unless the child is subject to a court order or Police Protection, parents must sign a Section 20 agreement.

 A Placement Agreement meeting must be held before any placement is made, or within 5 days of an unplanned placement.
 A Child in Need Planning Meeting (see Hertfordshire Multi-Agency Children in Need Protocol and Procedures), Family Group Conference (see Family Group Conferences Procedure) and/or Legal Planning Meeting (see Legal Planning Meetings Procedure) must be considered before any placement is made, or within 10 working days of an unplanned placement.

 Family Group Conferences (see Family Group Conferences Procedure) can be particularly effective when used at an early stage to avoid or reduce the need for ongoing support and intervention by children's social care services.
 A Family Group Conference should therefore be considered as a valuable tool to engage families in planning as soon as it is thought possible that a child may need to become looked after.

 When a decision has been made that a child needs to become looked after, whether by means of a Court order or accommodation, consideration must be given as to whether an appropriate family and friends /connected person placement is available.
 A Family Group Conference may be helpful in identifying a potential family and friends/connected person foster carer.